King Leopold III of Belgium

 Sovereign of the Order 1914-1972

 Leopold Philippe Charles Albert Meinrad Hubertus Marie Miguel was born 3rd November 1901 in Brussels.
-The son of King Albert I and his consort Elisabeth of Bavaria; he was a Prince of the House of Saxe -Coburg-Gotha and known as the Prince of Liege.
+The son of King Albert I and his consort Elisabeth of Bavaria; he was a Prince of the House of Saxe -Coburg-Gotha and known as the Duke of Brabant.
 He was descended from Mary Queen of Scots and her husband Lord Darnley and a great grandson of Margaret Montgomerie daughter of the 1st Lord Ardrossan.

 In 1915 he spent a term at Eton College (September to December according to the Eton Archives) and whilst there stayed at Gunby Hall, * the estate of Col. Archibald Montgomery (later Field Marshall Sir Archibald Montgomery- Massingberd) in Lincolnshire.
 In 1918 Leopold served in the Great War as a private in the 12th Belgian Regiment whilst still a teenager which shows a remarkable degree of courage for by that time everyone in Belgium knew the horrors of the trenches.